halleyscommet/BandStagePlot/README.md

 I welcome contributions from the community!
 If you would like to contribute to BandStagePlot, please submit a pull request or reach out to me at [bandstageplot@gmail.com](mailto:bandstageplot@gmail.com).

 ### Credits
-BandStagePlot was developed by Noah Harper, with contributions from [ChatGPT](https://chat.openai.com/chat) (ha ha) and [Jason Harper](https://www.jasonharperentertainment.com).
+BandStagePlot was developed by Noah Harper, with contributions from [ChatGPT](https://chat.openai.com/chat) (ha ha), [Jason Harper](https://www.jasonharperentertainment.com) and [32KZ](https://www.github.com/32KZ).
 Thank you to everybody I consulted to get this working as best as possible.